Nextomics/inScan/README.md

 python3 inScan.py input.bam input.bed output.json
 ```

-inScan takes three positional arguments, a bam file, a bed file store
-regions of interest, a output file name.
+inScan takes three positional arguments, a bam file, a bed file, a output file name.

 inScan has been tested using NGMLR, BWA mem, Minimap2 output bam files.
 Generally, inScan will works for a bam file with "SA" tag.

+bed file contains the regions to be tested.

 output json: {"region":{"reads":[["chromosome","start","end","insert_size"],...],...},...}